ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.parser/README.md

 **Note:**
 Do not use a too aggressive poll interval especially for website URLs.
 For example, if you want to retrieve the price of your shares from a certain website, you probably should be good with an interval of just every 24 hours (= 86400000 ms), if you are not a day trader.
 If you try to retrieve data from certain URLs too often, the website may ban you and put you on a server blacklist.
 So please use the poll interval with care.

+### 2. Request timeout
+Specify how long the adapter waits for an HTTP response when doing website queries

+### 3. Accept invalid certificates
+Specify if self-signed/invalid SSL/TLS certificates are accepted or declined when doing HTTPS requests

+### 4. Use insecure HTTP parser
+Specify to use an insecure HTTP parser that accepts invalid HTTP headers.
+This may allow interoperability with non-conformant HTTP implementations.
+Using the insecure parser should be avoided.

-### 2. Table
+### 5. Table
 Click the "Plus" button to add a new entry to the table.

 **Performance Note:**
-If you enter the same URL or filename more than once into different table rows, and if the values of the column "Interval" are the same, the content of the URL or filename will be retrieved only **once** and cached for proccesing multiple table rows matching URL/filename and Interval.
+If you enter the same URL or filename more than once into different table rows, and if the values of the column "Interval" are the same, the content of the URL or filename will be retrieved only **once** and cached for processing multiple table rows matching URL/filename and Interval.
 This allows you to apply multiple regex (so multiple table rows) to a single URL or filename, without the need of retrieving the data multiple times from the source.

 **Table fields:**